 Not only should access to genetic testing be the same across Canada, but it should also be updated to ensure it reflects our latest knowledge of hereditary breast cancer and gene mutations.
 Sources like the Canadian Recommendations for Germline Genetic Testing of Patients with Breast Cancer: A Call to Action should be consulted to develop standardized, inclusive, guidelines that don't let people fall through the cracks.
 Tied in with this is the importance of testing a large number of gene mutations that have been associated with breast cancer, not just the BRCA1 and BRCA2 gene mutations.
 Once developed, the eligibility to access genetic testing should be posted online and made publicly available by all provinces and territories.

-Additionally, where the five women we spoke may or may not be able to actually access genetic testing is just for illustrative purposes.
-We only show where they meet the eligibility criteria that has been set and made publicly available by each PTs.
+Additionally, where the five women we spoke to may or may not be able to actually access genetic testing is just for illustrative purposes.
+We only show where they meet the eligibility criteria that has been set and made publicly available by each PT.
 It does not reflect their actual access to genetic testing for hereditary cancer as there may be further access criteria.
 For example, in some places a person can get genetic testing automatically if they meet the criteria, while in others, a referral from a doctor might be needed.
-This was shown in Mykah’s case where she does not meet the eligibility criteria in Alberta, where she lives, but was still able to get tested, although with a lot of bumps along the way.
+This was shown in Mykah’s case where she does not meet the eligibility criteria in Alberta, where she lives, but was still able to get tested; although with a lot of bumps along the way.

 Genetic testing is an important part of both prevention and treatment.
 It is important that access to genetic testing in Canada reflects this.